REPRODUCTION -1

 Meiosis reduces the number of chromosomes from the diploid state (pairs of chromosomes) to the haploid state (single chromosomes).
 It is also called reduction division.

-Everybody cell of a multicellular organism contains the same number of chromosome 46 and it stays constant, generation after generation.
+Every cell of a multicellular organism contains the same number of chromosomes (46 in humans) and it stays constant, generation after generation.

 A human develops from a zygote which is the result of fusion of a male and female gamete.
-If the gamete has 46 chromosomes the resulting zygote would have 92 chromosomes.
+If the gamete had 46 chromosomes, the resulting zygote would have 92 chromosomes.

-To avoid doubling chromosomes, a special type of division takes place to halve the chromosomes number during gamete formation, which is meiosis.
+To avoid doubling chromosomes, a special type of division takes place to halve the chromosome number during gamete formation, which is meiosis.

 I. FIRST MEIOTIC DIVISION